SakuCode/FormulaApp/README.md

 # Formula 1 App

-This app contains the current standing information from Formula 1 The information must be updated manually since it is not using any API that contains the information.
+This app contains the current standing information from Formula 1.
+App is done using React with the Material UI component library.
+The information must be updated manually since it is not using any API that contains the information.
 (Early version of the app)